oinam/remote-teams/README.md

 Add companies that have distributed remote teams and encourage remote working.
 Send in your [Pull Request](https://help.github.com/articles/creating-a-pull-request).

+Company details - Name, URL, Jobs URL are to be added to ```'app/_data/companies.yml'```.
+Remember to order them alphabetically.

 #### LICENSE

 No Licence. :-)